AlexMcClung/IPEDS-Examples/README.md

 ![shot1](ipeds-institutions.PNG)

-In R, with a data set of UnitIDs, you can `dput()` them to the console and paste them that way:
+In R, with a data set of UnitIDs, you can `dput()` them to the console and paste them right in:
 ```r
 require('tidyverse')